 A lifetime mortgage adviser can explain the features and risks in detail and make a personal recommendation to you.

-All our Lifetime Mortgages offer an option that you can choose at outset to protect a percentage of the value of your home for your beneficiaries.
-If you take the inheritance protection option it will reduce the amount you can borrow.
+Our Lifetime Mortgages offer Inheritance Protection which can help you secure a percentage of the net sale proceeds of your home for your beneficiaries, though it will reduce the amount you can borrow.

-Alternatively, Santander can put you in touch with The Retirement Lending Advisers, a separate company who only advise on our Lifetime Mortgages.
-If you use them, they won't charge you an advice fee.
+Alternatively, Santander can put you in touch with The Retirement Lending Advisers.
+They're not part of Legal & General, they're a separate company who only advise on our Lifetime Mortgages.
+They won't charge you an advice fee.

-If you choose to use The Retirement Lending Advisers, a separate company who only advise on our Lifetime Mortgages, they won't charge you an advice fee.
+If you get advice from The Retirement Lending Advisers, a separate company who only advise on our Lifetime Mortgages, they won't charge you an advice fee.

 Your adviser will have all the details and be able to check your eligibility before you apply.